 Classic car day returns to town

-Classic car owners will be showing off their pride and joy on Sunday.
+Classic car owners will be showing off their pride and joy tomorrow.

-The King's Lynn Classic Car Day returns to the Tuesday Market Place on Sunday as part of Heritage Open Day.
+The King's Lynn Classic Car Day returns to the Tuesday Market Place as part of Heritage Open Day.

-All spaces were booked two months ago, and more than 200 classics expected on the day.
+All spaces were booked two months ago, and more than 200 classics are expected on the day.

 Vintage, classic and iconic vehicles from the last 100 years will be on display from 10am to 4pm.